HarryZ10/Climate-Bin/README.md

 ### Release notes - Minimum Viable Product Version - Harry Zhu

+# Project no longer sustained as of 1/1/2021

 ## 1) Purpose
 ### What is the specific purpose of this app?